Table of Contents

 Companies that can benefit from having a dedicated offshore development center include:

-• Startups looking to scale quickly: Offshore development centers are a great tool for startups who want to accelerate their growth and reach a larger audience.
+- Startups looking to scale quickly: Offshore development centers are a great tool for startups that want to accelerate their growth and reach a larger audience.
 Since expenses are a big challenge for many startups, ODCs allow them to lower expenses without compromising quality, resulting in optimized resource allocation.

-• Companies that require 24/7 support: Companies that require 24/7 support, such as customer support or technical assistance, can benefit from having employees in different time zones, allowing them to properly assist their clients any time of the day.
+- Companies that require 24/7 support: Companies that require 24/7 support—such as customer service or technical assistance—can benefit from having employees in different time zones, allowing them to properly assist their clients at any time of the day.

 Conclusion